Rajpratik71/sheepdog-wiki/Stable-branches.md

 These stable branches of sheepdog will be maintained until corresponding stable branches of QEMU become obsolete.

 # Maintenance policy of the stable branches
 A maintainer of the stable branches sends backported patches to sheepdog@lists.wpkg.org.
-The subject of the emails will contain a prefix like [PATCH stable-0.6].
+The subject of the emails will contain a prefix like [PATCH stable-x.y].
 - If the patches are bugfixes, they will be pushed to the branches immediately.
 - If the patches are for implementing new features, they will not be pushed to the branches directly.
 If no one disagrees with backporting them in 7 days, they will be pushed to the branches officially.
 Basically, backporting features should be avoided.